-- ED 100 Explorations in Teaching (4) - ED 105 Perspectives on Cultural Diversity and Education (4) - ED 160 Technology for the Classroom Teacher: Elementary (2) - ENG 106 Language Acquisition (4) - KNS 156 Health Education for the Classroom Teacher (2)
+ED 100 Explorations in Teaching (4)

+ED 160 Technology for the Classroom Teacher: Elementary (2)

 Note that candidates must also demonstrate knowledge of the U.S. Constitution (by completing POL 010; or passing an approved examination, available through the Westmont Department of Education) and complete CPR training/certification (infant/child/adult level).
 Certification must be valid at the time of application for credential-see Program Assistant for details.